garvit3835/product-docs-feature/recipes/exec-stages.md

 For more examples, see [Common Build Commands](../references/common-build-commands.md).

 Use-cases:

-- Users in your team don't need to wait for workspaces to build.
+* Users in your team don't need to wait for workspaces to build.
-- Users in your team want to start with workspaces that are already configured with golden paths.
+* Users in your team want to start with workspaces that are already configured with golden paths.

 <figure><img src="../.gitbook/assets/buildtime-in-recipe.png" alt=""><figcaption><p>Code block in a recipe</p></figcaption></figure>

 <details>

-<summary>What to not put here</summary>
+<summary>What doesn't belong in the build steps? </summary>

-- Starting any sort of daemonized process (eg: `sudo systemctl start ...`)
+Do not use build steps for executing any sort of daemonized process (eg: \`sudo systemctl start ...\`) \
-    - docker daemon
-    - mysqld, postgres, etc
+\
-- While calling operations to kick-off indexing in IDEs is technically feasible in the build-time stage, it's best left to the launch-time stage.
+While calling operations to kick-off indexing in IDEs is technically feasible in the build-time stage, it's best left to the launch-time stage.

 </details>

 ## launch-time

-These steps are run using a systemctl unit at launch-time.
+These steps are run using a `systemctl` unit at launch-time.
 Command blocks will be executed in the order in which they are specified in the recipe.

 {% hint style="warning" %}
-**run_at_startup_** needs to be prepended to the command name in order for it to get executed as a launch-time step.
+**run\_at\_startup\_** needs to be prepended to the command name in order for it to get executed as a launch-time step.
 {% endhint %}

-Other than that, the same rules from the [Build-time](#build-time) stage apply.
+Other than that, the same rules from the [Build-time](exec-stages.md#build-time) stage apply.

 Here's an example of some launch-time steps: